duduOliver/getdata_Project/CodeBook.md

 ## Introduction
-The "data.txt" contains all of the data describe the MEAN and STD of all the initial siginals in Train and Test sets.
+The 'data.txt' contains all of the data describe the MEAN and STD of all the initial siginals in Train and Test sets.

-## Describition of all the variables in "data.txt" :
+## Describition of all the variables in 'data.txt' :
  [1] "Group.1": The original activity labes for each line.
 The numbers describes the different activities as follows:
 1 WALKING
 2 WALKING_UPSTAIRS